beginning of content

 Medicare pays for all or part of the cost of seeing doctors and psychiatrists.
 You can get a Medicare benefit for eligible psychologists, occupational therapists and social workers if you have a mental health treatment plan, or if a psychiatrist or paediatrician refers you.
 There may still be a gap to pay.

-A mental health treatment plan helps pay for up to 20 appointments with a mental health professional each calendar year.
+A mental health treatment plan helps to cover costs for appointments with a mental health professional.
 A doctor must refer you and you must have a diagnosed mental illness.

 Find out more about paying for mental health services.